 English is the only official language spoken in Australia.
 Australia uses United Kingdom English although you will find some words particular to Australia only.
 Sydney is a multicultural city and people from many non-English speaking backgrounds can often find assistance when dealing with major government departments in their own language.
-People from non-English speaking backgrounds can also find support from other people from their community through community organisations and in cultural hubs.
+People from non-English speaking backgrounds can also find support from other people from their community through community organizations and in cultural hubs.

 Learning English in Sydney